 - To request a lower payment, schedule a private showing or get pre-approved.

-You see how this dealer’s offer perfectly matches the questions and thoughts of the consumer?
+Do you see how this dealer’s offer perfectly matches the questions and thoughts of the consumer?
 With each piece of the offer, you sweeten the deal, removing yourself from being just another dealer.

 Think about those questions and thoughts for a second.
 Right now, you have all kinds of in-market buyers in your market who are getting the answers to those questions somewhere other than your site.

-Most dealers have tools on their website to do a lot of these functions.
+Most dealers have tools on their websites to do a lot of these functions.
 However, when a customer has to bounce from one widget to another (and usually entering in their contact info at some point with each widget they move to), they bounce off your site.

 There is a reason why the average consumer only stays on a dealer’s entire website for 3.5 minutes.

-Offer them what they want, provide tremendous value by making their life better by creating a shopping experience that is faster and easier.
+Offer them what they want, and provide tremendous value by making their life better by creating a shopping experience that is faster and easier.

 Now you’re creating an irresistible offer to create more leads for your BDC and sales teams.